An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Introduction

 \section{Introduction}

-Transmission expansion planning (TEP) involves large-scale strategic decisions about the construction or reinforcement of transmission lines (or circuits) to meet the growing demand while ensuring system reliability and robustness.
-The objective of TEP is to minimize investment and generation costs subject to power flow constraints.
+Transmission expansion planning (TEP) involves large-scale strategic decisions about the construction or reinforcement of transmission lines to meet the growing demand while ensuring system reliability and robustness.
+The objective of TEP is to minimize \blue{transmission} investment and generation costs subject to power flow constraints.
 In this sense, TEP has considerable economic, environmental and social impacts in both the short and long term.

-TEP belongs to a broader class of computationally challenging $\mathcal{NP}$-hard \citep{bienstock2019strong} optimal power flow (OPF) problems.
-Since its seminal version, proposed in \cite{garver1970transmission}, the problem has evolved to consider more realistic aspects such as uncertainties in both short- and long-term planning (e.g., regarding renewable generation and variations in production and demand).
+TEP has been shown to be \(\mathcal{NP}\)-hard \citep{moulin2010transmission}.
+Since the seminal formulation proposed in \cite{garver1970transmission}, the problem has evolved to consider more realistic aspects such as uncertainties in both short- and long-term planning (e.g., regarding renewable generation and variations in production and demand).
 These uncertainties can be incorporated into TEP by different approaches such as multi-scenario stochastic optimization and robust optimization.
-The latter approach, however, can lead to pessimistic solutions with large costs \cite{bagheri2016data}.
+The latter approach, however, may lead to overpessimistic solutions with large investment costs \cite{bagheri2016data}.

 The combinatorial nature of the problem combined with multiple scenarios in the stochastic TEP (STEP) variant results in a computationally challenging problem.
 In fact, even generating feasible initial solutions for single-scenario TEP problems can be time-consuming for conventional mixed integer programming (MIP) solvers.
 To overcome these challenges, we adopt a hybrid procedure that combines an integrated approach with a decomposition-based algorithm.
 First, we adopt the progressive hedging (PH) algorithm \citep{rockafellar1991scenarios}, which decomposes the stochastic problem by scenario.
 Second, we apply heuristic methods for the subproblems associated with the scenarios.
 The motivation for employing heuristic methods on subproblems comes from their computational speedups reported for different classes of problems in comparison with exact approaches.